Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Crew staterooms and heads

-Identical crew staterooms forward to port and starboard each feature twin berths, a hanging locker, and a dresser, with Samsung TVs at each berth.
-The adjoining heads present a Corian countertop vanity with mirror, a shower and toilet, and a durable Amtico vinyl floor.
+Identical crew staterooms are located forward to port and starboard, each offering twin berths complemented by a hanging locker and a dresser, with Samsung televisions provided for each berth to ensure personalized entertainment and comfort.
+The accompanying heads are appointed with a Corian countertop vanity with mirror, a shower, a toilet, and an Amtico vinyl floor, creating a refined, durable, and easy-to-maintain environment.

 Mechanical systems